Joyce Bamford-Addo

 Joyce Adeline Bamford-Addo, (born 26 March 1937) is a Ghanaian barrister and judge who served as the first female Speaker of the Parliament of Ghana from 2009 to 2013.
 She was the first woman to be elected to that position in the West African sub-region.
 Bamford-Addo also was the first female Justice of the Supreme Court of Ghana.
 She served in that role from 1991 until 2004, when she retired.

 Early life and education

-Born in 1937 in Accra to an English father and a Ghanaian mother from Aburi, Joyce Bamford-Addo attended the Government Girls' School, Accra and St. Mary's Boarding School and Our Lady of Apostles (OLA) Boarding School, along with her sister Cynthia, in Cape Coast for her basic education.
+Born in 1937 in Accra to an English father and a Ghanaian mother from Aburi.
+Joyce Bamford-Addo attended the Government Girls' School, Accra, St. Mary's Boarding School and Our Lady of Apostles (OLA) Boarding School, along with her sister Cynthia, in Cape Coast for her basic education.
 She subsequently attended Holy Child School, also in Cape Coast, for her secondary education.
 She proceeded to the United Kingdom for legal training.
-She joined the Inner Temple to train under the apprenticeship system known as Inns of court and was called to the English Bar in 1961.
+She joined the Inner Temple to train under the apprenticeship system known as Inns of Court and was called to the English Bar in 1961.